richinex/pymultipleis/docs/source/how-it-works.rst

 - A smoothing factor.

 Minimizing these additional terms allow the algorithm to minimize the number of times the curve changes concavity.
-This allows the minimization algorithm to obtain smoothly varying optimal parameters.
-The parameters thus obtained can now be used as initial guess while the smoothing factor is set to zero.
-In this way the dependence between the parameters is preserved.
+This allows the minimization algorithm to obtain parameters which smoothly vary as a function of the sequence index.